-An Accenture report has shown early RPA projects often make the mistake of believing they can progress without IT becoming involved because robotics tools are non-invasive, requiring no integration to legacy applications and can be installed on any desktop.
+An Accenture report shows early RPA projects often make the mistake of believing they can progress without IT becoming involved because robotics tools are non-invasive, requiring no integration to legacy applications and can be installed on any desktop.

 James Hall, managing director of Accenture’s automation engineering services operations, says IT often sees RPA as an inherently inelegant approach which can expose the business to risks.

 “RPA is seen as an untidy way of solving the problem,” he says.
-“If you can enhance the application or put in API, that’s cleaner and the way you should do things.
-IT have seen business teams do lots of things on the desktop: rogue application, Excel macros and all sorts of unsupported software.
+“If you can enhance the application or put in an API [application programming interface], that’s cleaner and is the way you should do things.
+IT has seen business teams do lots of things on the desktop: rogue applications, Microsoft Excel macros and all sorts of unsupported software.
 If the person responsible leaves, and the technology breaks, who fixes it?”

-Although most RPA projects emerge from business units or centres of excellence, they still need to cooperation of IT to get off the ground, he says.
+Although most RPA projects emerge from business units or centres of excellence, they still need the cooperation of the IT department to get off the ground.

-Hall says IT should see how RPA plans fits with their own applications upgrade cycles – if it could remove the pressure for an upgrade, or impede an existing upgrade path.
-IT should also have a place in RPA decision-making to see if there are alternatives to desktop automation.
+Hall says IT teams should see how RPA plans fit with their own application upgrade cycles and consider whether it could remove the pressure for an upgrade or impede an existing upgrade path.
+IT should also have a role in the RPA decision-making process to see if there are alternatives to desktop automation.

 Lee Beardmore, chief technology officer of Capgemini’s global business services, says part of the appeal of RPA is in its promise to bypass IT.
 Business people look at it as a way to get a quick win without consulting the IT department.